 Narrative and note 1 (Main purpose of this MT101 SWIFT Message)

 The Sender (SGOBFRPP), Saint Gobain wants to pay an invoice to a company in Australia from its subsidiary’s account in that country.
 SGOBFRPP instructs the Receiver (BNPAFRPP), to forward the payment to the Bank that will execute the instruction.
 This is generally done with a SWIFT MT101 containing multiple sequence B transactions details.
-We consider a MT101 with one sequence B occurence to make things simple.
+We consider a MT101 with one sequence B occurrence to make things simple.

 Narrative and note 2 (BNPAFRPP, forwarding bank in this MT101 SWIFT Message)